UHERO/dataportal_ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

 ## Development server
+### UHERO Data Portal

-Run `ng serve` for a dev server.
+Run `npm run start-uhero-dev` for a dev server of the UHERO data portal.
 Navigate to `http://localhost:4200/`.

-The app will automatically reload if you change any of the source files.
+### NTA Data Portal
+Run `npm run start-nta-dev` for a dev server of the NTA data portal.
+Navigate to `http://localhost:4200/`.

+### COH Data Portal
+Run `npm run start-coh-dev` for a dev server of the COH data portal.
+Navigate to `http://localhost:4200/`.

+## Staging server
+### UHERO Data Portal
+Run `npm run start-uhero-staging` to run the UHERO data portal in the staging server.

+### NTA Data Portal
+Run `npm run start-nta-staging` to run the NTA data portal in the staging server.

+### COH Data Portal
+Run `npm run start-coh-staging` to run the NTA data portal in the staging server.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build
+### UHERO Data Portal

-Run `ng build` to build the project.
+Run `npm run build-uhero` for the production build of the UHERO Data Portal.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+For the staging server build, run `npm run  build-uhero-staging`.

+### NTA Data Portal
+Run `npm run build-nta` for the production build of the NTA Data Portal.
+The build artifacts will be stored in the `ntaDist/` directory.

+For the staging server build, run `npm run build-nta-staging`.

+### COH Data Portal
+Run `npm run build-coh` for the production build of the COH Data Portal.
+The build artifacts will be stored in the `ntaDist/` directory.

+For the staging server build, run `npm run build-coh-staging`.

 ## Running unit tests